CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/gNMI Streaming.md

 - Specify the listening port.
 The default port is 9339.
 - Enable a TLS certificate for validation.
   - Cumulus Linux uses a self-signed certificate.
 You can generate your own TLS server certificate and bind it with the gNMI server application.
-  - If mTLS on the gNMI RPC is required, import the certificate of the CA that signed the gNMI client keys (or the client certificate itself) to the switch and configure the gNMI server to use the certificate.
+  - If you need to use mTLS on the gNMI RPC, import the certificate of the CA that signed the gNMI client keys (or the client certificate itself) to the switch and configure the gNMI server to use the certificate.
 You can also apply a <span class="a-tooltip">[CRL](## "Certificate Revocation List")</span>.

 The following example sets the gNMI server listening address to 10.10.10.1 and the port to 443, and enables the gNMI server: